rgcgithub/regenie/docs/docs/options.md

 `file_<phenotype1_name>.regenie.ids,...,file_<phenotypeP_name>.regenie.ids` (tab separated, no header).

-## Burden testing
+## Gene-based testing

-Starting from version 2.0, Step 2 of **regenie** now provides burden testing functionality.
+Starting from version 3.0, Step 2 of **regenie** provides a complimentary set of gene-based test in addition to the burden testing functionality introduced in version 2.0.
-More specifically, a user can combine genetic variants within a gene (or region), using functional annotations, into a single combined 'mask' genotype, that can be tested for association using the [same testing options](https://rgcgithub.github.io/regenie/options/#options) as with single variants.
+More specifically, for a given set of variants (eg within a gene) which can be defined using functional annotations, **regenie** can apply various set-based tests on the variants as well as collapse them into a single combined 'mask' genotype that can be tested for association just like a single variant.

 ### Input